How to Apply For a City Committee

 Please review thE volunteer committee vacancies prior to applying.

-How to Apply for a City of New Westminster Board, Committee, Commission or Panel
+How to Apply for a City of New Westminster Commission, COMMITTEE, or BOARD

 Eligibility and Requirements